Pattukkottai Prabakar

 Pattukkottai Prabakar is an Indian Tamil writer.
-He is the ultimate King of Crime and Thriller novels, also a versatile writer.
+He is known for his crime and thriller novels.
 Apart from print media, He is also a screenwriter for movies as well as TV.
 Pattukkottai Prabakar was born to Shri.
 V. Radhakrishnan and Smt.R.Chandra on 30 July 1958.
-He completed his Masters in Economics in St.Joseph's college, Trichy.
+He completed his master's in economics in St.Joseph's college, Trichy.
 He pursued his career as a writer.

 Career

 His debut as an author was in 1977, when his work was published in Ananda Vikatan.
-So far he has penned 250+ short stories, 300+ novels, 85+ serial stories.
+He has penned 250+ short stories, 300+ novels, 85+ serial stories.
 More than 200 works has been published by several publishers as special edition books.
 A monthly magazine named A novel time was publishing only his novels.
 His famous works are Bharath Susila Detective series.
 His versatility has taken his works to other languages too.
-He ran Ungal junior and ullasa oonjal monthly magazines for ten years.
-He has worked as assistant director and assisted in making scripts for 2 films with director Mr.K.Bhakyaraj (Avasara police-100, Pavunu pavunuthan) He has contributed towards the script and dialogues for up to 25 Tamil films.
+He ran Ungal junior and Ullasa Oonjal monthly magazines for ten years.
+He has worked as assistant director and assisted in making scripts for 2 films with director Mr.K.
+Bhagyaraj in Avasara Police 100 and Pavunnu Pavunuthan He has contributed towards the script and dialogues for up to 25 Tamil films.
 He has also worked for Paramapadham, the first Tamil-language "mega-serial" telecasted on Doordarshan.
 He continued to contribute on small screen mega serials.